programminghistorian/ph-submissions/lessons/gravity-model.md

 [^6]: For English speakers, the author recommends Eugene O'Loughlin, 'How To...Perform Simple Linear Regression by Hand', *YouTube* (23 December 2015): https://www.youtube.com/watch?v=GhrxgbQnEEU.
 [^7]: Flowerdew, R. and Aitkin, M., ‘A method of fitting the gravity model based on the Poisson distribution’, Journal of Regional Science, 22 (1982), pp. 191–202; Flowerdew, R. and Lovett, A., ‘Fitting constrained Poisson regression models to interurban migration flows’, Geographical Analysis, 20 (1988), pp. 297–307; Congdon, P., ‘Approaches to modeling overdispersion in the analysis of migration’, Environment and Planning A, 25 (1993), pp. 1481–510; Flowerdew, R., ‘Modelling migration with Poisson regression’, in J. Stillwell, O. Duke-Williams, and A. Dennett, eds., Technologies for migration and commuting analysis: spatial interaction data applications (Hershey, Pa., 2010), pp. 261–79.
 [^8]: Michael L. Zwilling, "Negative Binomial Regression", _The Mathematica Journal_, vol. 15 (2013): http://www.mathematica-journal.com/2013/06/negative-binomial-regression/.
+[^9]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 747-771.
-[^9]: For example, see: Grigg, D.B.
+[^10]: For example, see: Grigg, D.B.
 "E.G. Ravenstein and the 'laws of migration", *Journal of Historical Geography*, vol. 3, no. 1 (1977), pp. 44-54.
-[^10]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 753-754.
+[^11]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 753-754.
-[^11]: Wrigley, E.A., "English County Populations in the Later Eighteenth Century", *Economic History Review*, vol. 60 (2007), pp. 54-55.
+[^12]: Wrigley, E.A., "English County Populations in the Later Eighteenth Century", *Economic History Review*, vol. 60 (2007), pp. 54-55.
-[^12]: Cannon, E. and L. Brunt, "Weekly British Grain Prices from the *London Gazette*, 1770-1820", [computer file] (Colchester, 2004): UK Data Archive [distributor], SN: 4383.
+[^13]: Cannon, E. and L. Brunt, "Weekly British Grain Prices from the *London Gazette*, 1770-1820", [computer file] (Colchester, 2004): UK Data Archive [distributor], SN: 4383.
-[^13]: Hunt, E.H., "Industrialization and Regional Inequality: Wages in Britain, 1760-1914", *Journal of Economic History*, vol. 46 (1986), pp. 965-966.
 [^14]: Hunt, E.H., "Industrialization and Regional Inequality: Wages in Britain, 1760-1914", *Journal of Economic History*, vol. 46 (1986), pp. 965-966.
+[^15]: Hunt, E.H., "Industrialization and Regional Inequality: Wages in Britain, 1760-1914", *Journal of Economic History*, vol. 46 (1986), pp. 965-966.
-[^15]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 769.
+[^16]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 769.
-[^16]: For English speakers, the author recommends Eugene O'Loughlin, 'How To...Calculate Pearson's Correlation Coefficient', *YouTube* (17 December 2015): https://www.youtube.com/watch?v=2SCg8Kuh0tE&t=10s.
+[^17]: For English speakers, the author recommends Eugene O'Loughlin, 'How To...Calculate Pearson's Correlation Coefficient', *YouTube* (17 December 2015): https://www.youtube.com/watch?v=2SCg8Kuh0tE&t=10s.
-[^17]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 747-771.
+[^18]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 747-771.